Orientational ordering and correlations in a quasi-one-dimensional hard-dumbbell fluid: Results

-For long-wavelength orientational fluctuations, neighboring particles fluctuate almost in phase.
-These fluctuations have a very low cost because neighboring particles remain nearly parallel, so their contact distance increases only weakly.
-Their amplitude is limited by the requirement that the nearly common orientation of neighboring particles remain within the interval $-\pi/6<\varphi\approx\varphi'<\pi/6$, beyond which the contact distance rises rapidly.
+For long-wavelength orientational fluctuations, neighboring dumbbells fluctuate almost in phase.
+These fluctuations have a very low cost because neighboring dumbbells remain nearly parallel, so their contact distance increases only weakly.
+Their amplitude is limited by the requirement that the nearly common orientation of neighboring dumbbells remain within the interval $-\pi/6<\varphi\approx\varphi'<\pi/6$, beyond which the contact distance rises rapidly.
 As a result, long-wavelength coherent fluctuations favor $\varphi_{\max}$ as far as possible from $\pm\pi/6$, that is, $\varphi_{\max}=0$.

-In contrast, the cost of short-wavelength fluctuations, where neighboring particles deviate independently from the preferred direction $\varphi_{\max}$, is inversely proportional to $\tau$.
-Since $\tau$ is smaller near $\pm\pi/6$, these fluctuations favor placing $\varphi_{\max}$ as close as possible to those angles, where the ODF can be broader.
+In contrast, the cost of short-wavelength fluctuations, where neighboring dumbbells deviate independently from the preferred direction $\varphi_{\max}$, is controlled by the local slope of the contact distance, quantified by $\tau$ (see Fig.~\ref{fig:slope_of_contact_distance}).
+Regions where $\tau$ is smaller allow larger orientational deviations at a smaller increase of the contact distance.
+Since $\tau$ decreases as $\varphi$ approaches $\pm\pi/6$, these fluctuations favor placing $\varphi_{\max}$ as close as possible to those angles, where the ODF can be broader.

 Thus, the most probable orientation is not determined simply by a competition between positional fluctuations (packing entropy) and orientational fluctuations (orientational entropy), but rather by a competition between short- and long-wavelength orientational fluctuations.
 This competition itself is driven by the reduction of available space as the density increases.
 From this perspective, dumbbells differ fundamentally from needles: for needles, $\tau$ has a minimum at $\varphi=0$, so $\varphi_{\max}=0$ always maximizes orientational fluctuations and hence orientational entropy.
 For dumbbells, however, the usual notion of a nematic director becomes ill-defined at $\rho_b$, where two ODF peaks emerge spontaneously.
-Although these peaks become narrower with increasing density, reducing orientational entropy and allowing further gains in packing entropy, they also move apart, causing the conventional nematic order parameter to decrease.
+As the density increases further, these peaks become narrower and move toward $\pm\pi/6$.
+Although the total orientational order increases, the angular separation of the peaks reduces the projection of the orientations onto the nematic director, and therefore the conventional nematic order parameter $S_2$ decreases even though the total orientational order increases.